isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/photo-essay-and-further-resources.md

 The S$268 million five-storey passenger terminal building was built to handle 10 million passengers a year and was the largest in the entire airport complex.
 Underneath the H-shaped passenger terminal building is Singapore’s first underground bus terminal.

-About a year before construction of this passenger terminal building was even completed, the government was already looking into building a second one to expand the capacity of Changi Airport, as 17 million passengers were estimated to pass through the airport by 1989.[^5]
+A year before construction of this passenger terminal building was  completed, the government was already looking into building a second one to expand the capacity of the airport, as 17 million passengers were estimated to pass through the airport by 1989.[^5]

 #### **A Matter of National Pride**